Our thoughts after touring through Belgium in 2016-17 and again in 2022.

 Weeknesses: Overnight parking is not that easy to find in Belgium on occasions.
 There are some dedicated locations adjacent to marinas on the canals.
 Popular overnight stops such as Brugge have a dedicated aire, but we thought very expensive at €25.
 Whilst the freeway network is well developed the secondary roads are just that, very secondary.
 You may get a very bumpy ride.

 Opportunities: We found Bruges and Ghent to be well worth a stop.
 The combination of well preserved Flemish architecture intertwined with ancient churches and castles a treat.
 Listening to carillons chime as you explore just adds to the charm.
 The villages along the River Semios in eastern Belgium is an area we would like to explore further.
+One of our most surprising stops in 2022 was Dinant on the River Meuse.

 Threats: Brussels is the home of the EU and seemingly the heart of Islamic terrorism in Europe.
 We have kept well away from the place.
 Belgium has maintained high levels of migration from the trouble Islamic nations for many years and the fox is kicking at the hen house door.
 Generally speaking we found food and alcohol more expensive in Belgium than the neighbouring countries.